1950s Engagement Ring Styles

 Marquise Split Shank Engagement Ring

-Marquise Hidden Halo With Split Shank Engagement Ring
+Marquise Unique Halo Engagement Ring Shop Now

-Marquise Hidden Halo With Split Shank Engagement Ring
+Marquise Unique Halo Engagement Ring

-6. Mid-Century Modern Influence
+Mid-Century Modern Influence

 As design evolved, clean lines and symmetry became more prominent.
 This style combined traditional sparkle with a more architectural or geometric look, especially in settings using baguette or step-cut diamonds.